vtexdocs/help-center-content/docs/announcements/en/close-bigger-deals-with-the-shared-cart.md

 author: 245tA425AIeioKAk2eaiwS
 slug: close-bigger-deals-with-the-shared-cart
 legacySlug: close-bigger-deals-with-the-shared-cart
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The shared cart is already available to all stores, allowing interactions of more than one customer.
+announcementSynopsisEN: 'The shared cart is already available to all stores, allowing interactions of more than one customer.'
 ---

 We've just released (in stable) the shared cart, a feature which allows more than one customer to add, remove, or update items or data of a single shopping cart.
 That way orders may contain more items, leading your store towards operational efficiency, while users can get together to get discounts.